mitchellporter/BGRecursiveTableViewDataSource/README.md

 - (void)reloadRowsAtIndexPaths:(NSArray<NSIndexPath *> *)indexPaths withRowAnimation:(UITableViewRowAnimation)animation;
 ```

-It would be possible to do this yourself in a simple, single-level implementation using `translateInternalIndexPathToTopLevel:indexPath:` and then calling the appropriate methods on your `UITableView`, but when using subsections there is some mapping of indexes required and these methods will take care of that for you.
+It is possible to do this yourself in a simple, single-level implementation using `translateInternalIndexPathToTopLevel:indexPath:` and then calling the appropriate methods on your `UITableView`, but when using subsections in any section group, there is some internal mapping/shifting of indexes required.
+These methods will take care of that for you.

 ### Inserting or Removing Entire Section Groups